Krishna Udayakumar, Director

 Jonathan Gonzalez-Smith, Senior Research Assistant

-Jonathan is a member of Duke-Margolis’ Global team, researching international models of accountable care, health financing, global health innovation, and payment and delivery reform.
-Primary and secondary research aand statistical analysis are the focus of much of his work.
+Jonathan is a member of Duke-Margolis’ Global team, which collaborates closely with Innovation in Healthcare and GHIC, researching international models of accountable care, health financing, global health innovation, and payment and delivery reform.
+Primary and secondary research and statistical analysis are the focus of much of his work.

 Jonathan holds a Masters in Public Affairs from theUniversity of Texas and BA in Philosophy and International Relations from Northwestern University.